Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Experiments

-Furthermore, explanations based on responsiveness scores contain the \emph{most} responsive features that can be changed independently to obtain recourse.
-In effect, we only provide explanations to individuals who can achieve recourse with a single-feature action.
-This may result in explanations that highlight fewer features on average -- for example, individuals receiving explanations from the \LR{} model on \textds{heloc} receive 2.3 out of 4 reasons on average.
-This behavior can mitigate harm as we avoid presenting explanations to individuals with fixed predictions or those who require joint actions to change their outcomes.
+Explanations based on responsiveness scores contain the \emph{most} responsive features that one can change independently to achieve recourse.
+In effect, we only provide explanations to individuals who can achieve recourse with a single-feature intervention.
+This may result in explanations that highlight fewer features on average.
+For example, \resp{} explanations for the \LR{} model on \textds{heloc} contained an average of 2.3 (out of 4) features.
+This behavior can mitigate harm as we avoid presenting explanations to individuals with fixed predictions (i.e., cannot change their predictions), or to individuals who could only do so with joint interventions.